Estimating Racial Disparities in Emergency General Surgery: Introduction: Racial Disparities in Health Care

 These unadjusted differences in outcomes, however, might be driven in part by baseline differences in the health status of Black and white patients.
 There are critical differences across the two patient populations in our data.
-Black patients tend to be younger, are more likely to be enrolled in Medicaid, and have notably higher rates of diabetes and hypertension.
-Table~\ref{tab:bal} in the appendix for these balance statistics.
+Black patients tend to be younger, are more likely to be enrolled in Medicaid, and have notably higher rates of diabetes and hypertension (see Table~\ref{tab:bal} in the appendix for these balance statistics).
 Moreover, the unadjusted differences in outcomes compare patients who received care at different hospitals.
-Thus, these differences likely capture differences in quality of care across hospitals, as well as possible unobserved differences in the surrounding areas, such as the availability of other services.
+Thus, these unadjusted differences likely also capture differences in quality of care across hospitals, as well as possible unobserved differences in the surrounding areas, such as the availability of other services.
 For instance, \citet{silber2015examining} found no racial disparities in outcomes when using within-hospital comparisons for general surgery procedures.
-The goal of our analysis is therefore to estimate differences in surgical outcomes between Black and white patients after adjusting for observable baseline characteristics as well as the hospital in which the surgery was performed.
-As such, we consider two main analyses.
+The goal of our analysis is therefore to estimate differences in outcomes between Black and white patients after adjusting for observable baseline characteristics as well as the hospital in which the surgery was performed.
+In addition, there may be racial disparities in which patients are selected for treatment via surgery.
+As such, we consider three main analyses.
 First, we find weights that control the imbalance in patient-level baseline characteristics, co-morbidities, and surgery type between re-weighted white patients and Black patients within each state.
 Second, we find weights that also control this imbalance within each hospital.
+Third, we also perform a decomposition analysis that assesses whether disparities in outcomes are exacerbated by racial disparities in the decision to operate on EGS patients.